 Thank you for your question.
 This is a great question and gets right down to the heart of colored pencil work.

-Learning which colors to mix to get certain results is a long-term process that involves experimentation and reading (or watching) what other artists do.
+Learning which colors to mix to get certain results is a long-term process that involves experimentation and reading about (or watching) what other artists do.

 But there are a few things you can do to make those decisions easier until they become natural to you.